juliuste/arte-dl/readme.md

 ```

 ## Contributing
-If you found a bug, want to propose a feature or feel the urge to complain about your life, feel free to visit [the issues page](https://github.com/juliuste/arte-dl/issues).
+If you found another category, a bug, want to propose a feature or feel the urge to complain about your life, feel free to visit [the issues page](https://github.com/juliuste/arte-dl/issues).